Mikejo5000/vsts-docs-pr/docs/boards/work-items/view-add-work-items.md

 **Azure Boards | TFS 2018.2**

 View work items that you created or are assigned to you.
-The **Work>Work Items** page provides several personalized pivots and filter functions to streamline listing work items.
+The **Boards>Work Items** page provides several personalized pivots and filter functions to streamline listing work items.
 Use this page to quickly find work items defined across teams within a project.

 ::: moniker range=">= tfs-2018"
 > [!NOTE]